Chevron Centennial Teaching Fellow in Petroleum Engineering

 PGE334/PGE383 (Reservoir Geomechanics)

-PGE310 (Formation and Solution of Geosystems Engineering Problem)
+PGE310 (Formation and Solution of Geosystems Engineering Problems)

-Maša Prodanović holds a Bachelor of Science in Applied Mathematics from the University of Zagreb, Croatia and a PhD in Computational Applied Mathematics from Stony Brook University, New York, USA.
+Maša Prodanović holds a bachelor of science in applied mathematics from the University of Zagreb, Croatia and a PhD in computational applied mathematics from Stony Brook University, New York.
 She had held a Research Associate position, as well as prestigious J.T.
 Oden Postdoctoral Fellowship prior to her current post.
-Dr Prodanović’ research interests include multiphase flow and image‐based porous media characterization especially applied to heterogeneous media, level set method, ferrohydrodynamics, sediment mechanics/fracturing and unconventional resources.
-She recently taught and organized a successful Short Course and Workshop on Image Analysis and Related Modeling in July 2011.
+Prodanović’s research interests include multiphase flow and image‐based porous media characterization especially applied to heterogeneous media, level set method, ferrohydrodynamics, sediment mechanics/fracturing and unconventional resources.
+View her digital rocks portal to see this research in action.
+She taught and organized successful Short Courses on Image Analysis and Related Modeling in July 2011, May 2013 and May 2014.

 Awards & Honors: